cgmilan29/todo-app/README.md

 ## Contributing

 Feel free to fork this project and submit pull requests.
-For major changes, please open an issue first to discuss what you would like to change.